1. Home

 Mercedes C-Class Estate Review: driving dynamic

-Look up classy in the automotive dictionary and you'll find a picture of the Mercedes-Benz C-Class Estate.
-Its understated elegance is a major part of its appeal to families, along with anyone who needs a bit more capacity than the equally sleek saloon version can muster.
+Its understated elegance is a major part of its appeal to families, and it delivers a bit more capacity than the equally sleek saloon version can muster.

 The driving environment offers two large screens: one to deliver you driving information and the other to control the infotainment and almost every other feature.
 It's easy to use and looks great.